-At the heart of NACEP's standards is a belief that regular college faculty bear primary responsibility for ensuring that concurrent or dual enrollment course content, assessments and expectations are of comparable quality, and that institutions must provide adequate resources to support both students and faculty in fulfilling this responsibility.
+At the heart of NACEP's Standards is a belief that regular college faculty bear primary responsibility for ensuring that concurrent or dual enrollment course content, assessments and expectations are of comparable quality, and that institutions must provide adequate resources to support both students and faculty in fulfilling this responsibility.

-Institutions may apply for either an endorsement of the institution's Concurrent Enrollment Program or the institution's College Provided Faculty model or both.
+Institutions may apply for either an endorsement of the institution's concurrent enrollment program or the institution's college provided faculty model or both.
 Colleges would be required to provide evidence for the endorsement or endorsements they are applying for.
 The evidence required for each endorsement is different.
 If awarded NACEP accreditation, the award letter and all insignias will designate the endorsement received.
 For example: ABC Institution has been awarded NACEP accreditation with a Concurrent Enrollment Program endorsement.

-For the Concurrent Enrollment Program Endorsement standards see the Accreditation Guide for that endorsement.
+For the Concurrent Enrollment Program endorsement standards see the Accreditation Guide for that endorsement.

-For the CPF thirteen standards in six categories serve to ensure the post-secondary institution offers the same college course to high school students as is offered in traditional college courses and provides sufficient student support and academic and program oversight to ensure the course integrity.
+The College Provided Faculty (CPF) model thirteen standards in six categories serve to ensure the post-secondary institution offers the same college course to high school students as is offered in traditional college courses and provides sufficient student support and academic and program oversight to ensure the course integrity.
 The standards promote the implementation of policies and practices to ensure that:

-- College courses offered to high school students are of the same quality and rigor as the courses offered to traditional college students at the sponsoring college or university; - Students enrolled in CPF courses are held to the same standards of achievement as students in traditional courses and provided support; - Instructors teaching college courses through the CPF meet the academic requirements for instructors teaching at the sponsoring postsecondary institution and are provided training on policies and procedures for teaching in the program; and - CPF programs display greater accountability through required impact studies, analysis of student success, and course and program evaluations.
+- College courses offered to high school students are of the same quality and rigor as the courses offered to traditional college students at the sponsoring college or university; - Students enrolled in college provided faculty courses are held to the same standards of achievement as students in traditional courses and provided support; - Instructors teaching college courses through the college provided faculty program meet the academic requirements for instructors teaching at the sponsoring post-secondary institution and are provided training on policies and procedures for teaching in the program; and - College provided faculty programs display greater accountability through required impact studies, analysis of student success, and course and program evaluations.

-The standards are the basis for accreditation, but all CPF programs can benefit by using the standards as a framework for program development.
+The standards are the basis for accreditation, but all college provided faculty programs can benefit by using the standards as a framework for program development.